-The graph that runs through each journal separately shows that this topic is more prevalent in Ethics than any other journal, which is consistent with classifying the topic in Ethics.
+The graph that runs through each journal separately shows that this topic is more prevalent in Ethics than any other journal, which is consistent with classifying the topic in ethics.
 Journal of Philosophy started taking an interest in the late 1970s, but it’s hard to see a trend after this.
 Some years there is a lot of decision theory work in Analysis, but some years there is not.
-And there was a flood of work, mostly centered around the Pasadena Game in Mind in the 2000s.
+And there was a flood of work that was mostly centered around the Pasadena game in Mind in the 2000s.

 But mostly there is a little less here than I expected.
-I think part of what’s happened is that some work I was mentally classifying as Decision Theory the model instead treated as Formal Epistemology.
-And that’s why this is mostly sitting at or even under 1% frequency.
+I think part of what’s happened is that some work I was mentally classifying as decision theory the model instead treated as formal epistemology.
+And that’s why this is mostly sitting at or even under 1 percent frequency.